simonmichael/hledger/hledger/hledger_commands.m4.md

 : in single-column balance reports: use this custom line format

 `--sort-amount`
-: sort by amount instead of account name
+: sort by amount instead of account code/name

 Example:
 ```shell